 *Do you know anyone who’s gay or trans?
 Does anyone treat them differently?
 What do you think about that?

 *Do you think girls and guys have the same needs from sex and relationships?

-*If a guy is attracted to a girl, what do you think is the best way for him to show it?
+*If you are attracted to someone else, what do you think is the best way to show it?

-*If a boy wants to have sex and the girl is too drunk to say yes or no, what should the boy do?
+*If someone wants to have sex with another person and they are too drunk to say yes or no, what should they do?

-*What if a girl says yes to sex but then changes her mind when they start?
-What should the guy do?
+*What if someone says yes to sex but then changes their mind when they start?

 Thirteen through the teen years